itsdsun/Peep/README.md

 Flask powered app that conducts a quick analysis of your tweets and allows you to easily search through your timeline.

-We're still working on Peep, but feel free to check out our work.
+We're still working on Peep, but feel free to check out what we have so far.
 ![](version1.gif)